P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Solutions to the Yang-Baxter equation via P onka (bi)-magmas

 We also note that the quotient bi-magma $(X/ \rho, \, \cdot, \, \ast)$ is given such that $(X/ \rho, \, \cdot)$ is the left-zero semigroup and $(X/ \rho, \, \ast)$ is the right-zero semigroup, i.e. $\overline{a_i} \cdot \overline{a_j} = \overline{a_i}$ and $\overline{a_i} \ast \overline{a_j} = \overline{a_j}$, for all $i$, $j\in I$.

-Finally, we can easily check that unitary condition \Cref{eq:uniKbimag} comes down to $f_j^i \circ g_j^i = {\rm Id}_{X_j}$, for all $i$, $j\in I$.
-Hence, using the last compatibility of \Cref{comfunctddd}, to the fact that $f_i^j$ and $g_i^j$ are bijective functions inverse to each other, for all $i$, $j\in I$ and this finished the proof. \end{proof}
+Finally, we can easily check that the unitary condition \eqref{eq:uniKbimag} comes down to $f_j^i \circ g_j^i = {\rm Id}_{X_j}$, for all $i$, $j\in I$.
+Hence, using the last compatibility of \eqref{eq:comfunctddd}, this reduces to the fact that $f_i^j$ and $g_i^j$ are bijective functions inverse to each other, for all $i$, $j\in I$ and this finishes the proof. \end{proof} By analogy to Definition \ref{def:coarsefine} we introduce: